Accepting PhD Students

 Prof Karen Sayer is a Fellow of the Royal Historical Society and a Senior Fellow of the HEA.
 Her research focus is on the rural, that is conceptualisations of rural communities, landscapes and environments; human and animal relations in agricultural work and on the farm; labour in field, farm and home; the interior spaces of farmhouse and cottage, as represented, worked and lived.

 Her contribution to the field began with Women of the Fields (MUP 1995) and includes Country Cottages: a Cultural History (MUP 2000), and with co-editors the edited collection Transforming the Countryside: the electrification of rural Britain (Routledge, 2017).
-She has most recently completed work on a Wellcome Trust National Collaborative Award with researchers in Edinburgh, Glasgow, Hull, Newcatle, Lincoln and Resading.
+She has most recently completed work on a Wellcome Trust National Collaborative Award with researchers in Edinburgh, Glasgow, Hull, Newcatle, Lincoln and Reading.

 She works closely with artists, heritage providers and museums at the national level such as the LastStation art project, the Museum of English Rural Life, and others in the region such as the Thackray Medical Museum.
-She has delivered public lectures to these and also the Centre for Continuing Education at the University of Oxford, has been intervuiewed a number of times for BBC Radio 4, and has appeared on Wartime Farm and Who Do You Think You Are?
+She has delivered public lectures to these and also the Centre for Continuing Education at the University of Oxford, has been intervuiewed a number of times for BBC Radio 4, and has appeared on BBC TV on Wartime Farm and Who Do You Think You Are?

-She is currently University Research Lead.
+She is currently the University Research Lead.

 Research interests